chris-townsend/project-three/README.md

 ## Features
 #

-<b> Getting User Input -</b> On start up, the game will ask the user to input a name.
+<b> Getting User Input -</b> On startup, the game will ask the user to input a name.
 This has been accomplished by using the python input() function.
-The prompt within the input is a string which represents a default message to the user.
+The prompt within the input is a string that represents a default message to the user.

 ![Please Enter Your Name](./readme-content/images/please-enter-name.webp)
- - If a user inputs any characters other than letters, a default error message will appear. isalpha() was used to accomplish this, as you can see from the screen shot below, no special characters, numbers or spaces are accepted.
+ - If a user inputs any characters other than letters, a default error message will appear. isalpha() was used to accomplish this, as you can see from the screenshot below, no special characters, numbers, or spaces are accepted.
 I have used the colour Red to print Errors to the user.

  ![Invalid name option](./readme-content/images/invalid-name-input.webp)